 - When using the card over Point of Sale, watch the person who is entering the card on the Point of Sale system and enter the PIN yourself on the system and do not give it to the seller.
 Ensure that you take your copy of the receipt and verify the amount that was deducted and cover your hand while entering the PIN number.

 - When using credit cards on websites, ensure that you are dealing with secure and well-known websites (“Secure Websites” HAVE a lock icon) and note that it is preferred to use the prepaid card for online shopping.

 - It is advisable to be alert when traveling, particularly in countries where card hijacking occurs.
 It is better to change the card upon return from travel.

 - When using Point of Sale, ensure that there are no persons can monitor you in order to have the card number and the CVV / CVC.

 - Destroy expired card by breaking them.

-- If you use a Visa card for online purchases, subscribe to Verified By Visa service for added security and privacy.
+- If you use a Visa card for online purchases, subscribe on 3D secure service for added security and privacy.